Elcarotos/Maze_Game/README.md

-# Maze_3D
+# Maze_Game

 ## Description
-A simple maze game with an old style/vibe
+A simple 3D maze game with an old style/vibe

 ## Librairies
 - python 3.13.1